 For a successful Chaos Engineering roll-out at scale, you need a safe way to conduct experiments, allowing teams to approach the method at their own pace.
 When designing experiments, you only get access to steps explicitly permitted for your team.

 Steadybit reduces the blast radius automatically to environments allowed for your team.
 Steadybit's unique discovery and selection process makes it easy to pick the targets based on any of their properties - auto-completion included.

 Chaos Engineering rarely happens in isolation.
 Speed up your Chaos Engineering journey by sharing the most valuable experiments.
 You can comfortably do this from within the product if you prefer user interfaces.
-Teams that prefer a code-based approach can export and import experiments using YAML.
+Teams that prefer a code-based approach can export and import experiments using JSON or YAML.

 Use the same experiment across multiple environments by parameterizing the experiments and achieve unrivalled time-to-value when rolling out Chaos Engineering in your organization.